- posted on Nov 20, 2015

 Join critical conservation work in Africa with the iconic 'Big Five' species, with a focus on rhino conservation.

 This project offers you the chance to participate in the vital conservation of endangered species, including endangered black rhinos and experience an unmatched diversity of South African wildlife.
 Volunteers here work closely with wildlife monitors at some of the country's top game reserves, tracking and monitoring all manner of endangered species.
 The project currently focuses its efforts on three priority species; the African wild dog, cheetah and critically endangered black rhinoceros, but also monitors the populations of elephant, buffalo, lion, hyena, leopard and white rhino.

 The Zululand ecosystem is among the most diverse and productive wild -lands in the world, home to the 'Big Five', numerous antelope, carnivore and bird species.
 However, amid this myriad of wildlife, conservation efforts face tremendous challenges such as rapid encroachment and fragmentation of natural habitats from human intervention, poaching, and inadequate funding for monitoring and research - a trend this projects hopes to counter.

-Whilst on this project you volunteers operate in small teams of no more than four per reserve, which cultivates intimate relationships with monitors, gaining true conservation experience.
+Whilst on this project volunteers operate in small teams of no more than five per reserve, which cultivates intimate relationships with expert monitors, gaining true conservation experience.
 It is the only wildlife volunteer programme in Africa supported by and working with high profile conservation organisations including WWF, Endangered Wildlife Trust and Wildlands Conservation Trust.

 The reserves on which you will be working include the 96,000 hectare Hluhluwe-iMfolozi Park and Mkhuze Game Reserve, a 40,000 hectare park (recently designated a 'Big 5' park).